 Why not just send the book?
-Or a PDF of the ebook? or the Kindle file?
+Or a PDF of the ebook?
+Or the Kindle file?

 I mentioned full disclosure of sales above.
 If your book has sold 5,000 or 10,000 self-published copies, say that in your cover letter.
 That is significant news.
-(And that means regular price sales, not free ebook downloads.)
+(And that means full-price sales, not free ebook downloads.)
 It means you are quite the entrepreneur and know how to sell books.
 That is a good thing.

-Ultimately what you really want is to have your words be what is evaluated by the agent, the editor, and the publisher.
+Ultimately, what you really want is to have your words be what is evaluated by the agent, the editor, and the publisher.
 Not whether or not you had a good graphic designer.
-The best way to make that happen is to present your story or non-fiction book plain and simple…in a regular book proposal.
+The best way to make that happen is to present your story or nonfiction book plain and simple in a regular book proposal.

 Of course, there are exceptions (and it is not a “rule,” only a guideline).
 There are times where the packaging of someone’s book is so terrific that it actually helps sell the book!
 But in a case like that, you are betting that the agent or editor has the same taste in design that you do.
 I’ll admit to being “sold” by an indie author’s extraordinary packaging of their book.
 It suggests they are willing to invest in their work and their brand, and they know good work when they see it.
 (But then if they did so well on their own, why are they looking for an agent?
 That is a question for another day.)